headlamp-k8s/headlamp/docs/development/index.md

 ### Shipping plugins in the Docker image

-Since the Headlamp server has an option (`-plugins-dir`) for indicating where to find any plugins, a deployment of Headlamp using the Docker image can mount a plugins folder and point to it by using the mentioned option.
+The Headlamp server has an option (`-plugins-dir`) for indicating where to find any plugins.
+Thus, a deployment of Headlamp using the Docker image can mount a plugins folder and point to it by using the mentioned option.

 An alternative is to build an image that ships some plugins in it.
-For that, just create a ".plugins" folder in the Headlamp project directory as the Dockerfile will include it and point to it by default.
+For that, just create a ".plugins" folder in the Headlamp project directory, as the Dockerfile will include it and point to it by default.

 ## Special Build Options

-Here are some options that can be used when building Headlamp, to change its default behavior.
+Here are some options that can be used when building Headlamp to change its default behavior.

 ### Update Checks

-When in the **desktop app**, by default, Headlamp will check for new versions from its Github page and warn the user about it, as well as showing the release notes after updating to a new version.
+In the **desktop app**, by default, Headlamp will check for new versions from its GitHub page and warn the user about it.
+It will also show the release notes after updating to a new version.

 This behavior can be turned off by adding the following to a `.env` file in the `app/` folder: